-B4MS Broadband for the Mint & Sprint is a community project to bring hyperfast internet to eight parishes in the South Lakes area of rural Cumbria: Longsleddale; Fawcett Forest; Whitwell & Selside; Skelsmergh & Scalthwhaiterigg; Lambrigg; Whinfell; Docker and Greyrigg – a total of 707 properties.
+B4MS Broadband for the Mint & Sprint is a community project to bring hyperfast internet to eight parishes in the South Lakes area of rural Cumbria: Longsleddale; Fawcett Forest; Whitwell & Selside; Skelsmergh & Scalthwhaiterigg; Lambrigg; Whinfell; Docker and Grayrigg – a total of 707 properties.

 The hyperfast service will be delivered by Broadband for the Rural North (B4RN) who use fibre to the door of each property, to deliver speeds of 1000 megabits per second (Mbps).
 Because B4RN is a not-for-profit organisation the community will need to raise funding to pay for the installation of the B4RN network.